hauensteina/katago-server/README.md

-A back end API to ask KataGo for moves
+A Back End API To Ask KataGo For Moves
 ===========================================
 AHN, Jan 2020